Ruth Porat

-Ruth Porat (born 1957) is a British–American business executive serving as chief financial officer of Alphabet and its subsidiary Google since 2015.
+Ruth Porat (born 1957) is a British-American business executive who is the president and chief investment officer of Alphabet and its subsidiary Google LLC and prior to that was the chief financial officer of the same companies from 2015 to 2024.
+Prior to joining Google, Porat was the executive vice president & chief financial officer of Morgan Stanley from January 2010 to May 2015.

-In 2020, Porat was listed as the 16th most powerful woman in the world by Forbes,<ref name="Forbes 2020 Most Powerful Women"; and seventh on Fortune's Most Powerful Women list in 2020.
+In 2024, Porat was listed as the 12th most powerful woman in the world by Forbes, and sixth on Fortune's Most Powerful Women list.

 Early life and education

-Porat was born to a Jewish family in Sale, Cheshire, England, the daughter of Dr. Dan and Frieda Porat.
-Her mother was born in Israel and her father moved there as an adolescent and fought in the 1948 Arab–Israeli War.
-She also has a brother, Marc Porat, who founded General Magic.
+Porat was born to a Jewish family in Sale, Cheshire, England, the daughter of Dan and Frieda Porat.
+Her mother was born in Mandatory Palestine, and her father fled Vienna on Kristallnacht and found his way to Mandatory Palestine, enlisted in the British Army as a teenager and later fought in the 1948 Arab–Israeli War.
+Her father's testimony about surviving Nazi German persecution of Jews was taken by the USC Shoah Foundation Institute in 1996.
+She has a brother, Marc Porat, who founded General Magic.

 Porat moved at a young age to Cambridge, Massachusetts, where her father was a research fellow in the physics department at Harvard University.
+His visa was sponsored by John F. Kennedy, then a U.S. Senator.
+A byproduct of her father's research was ion implantation, which found application in the development of the semiconductor.
+Three years later, her father relocated the family to Palo Alto, California, where he worked at Stanford University's SLAC National Accelerator Laboratory for 26 years.
+At SLAC he developed a spark chamber spectrometer used in the discovery of subatomic particles for which SLAC Director Burton Richter was awarded the Nobel Prize in Physics in 1976.
+He worked closely with Nobel Prize-laureate Melvin Schwartz and Stanley Wojcicki, father of Porat's future colleague Susan Wojcicki.

-Her father three years later relocated the family to Palo Alto, California, where he worked at the SLAC National Accelerator Laboratory for 26 years.
-Porat holds a B.A. in economics and international relations from Stanford University, an M.Sc. in industrial relations from the London School of Economics, and an M.B.A. with distinction from the Wharton School of the University of Pennsylvania.
+Porat holds a B.A. in economics and international relations from Stanford University, a M.Sc. in industrial relations from the London School of Economics, and a M.B.A. with distinction from the Wharton School of the University of Pennsylvania.